 When you think of Venice, you may just think of the beautiful stone buildings growing out of the water, but there’s more than that growing on these islands!

 The Venice Royal Gardens are actually right in the middle of the action.
-They are just steps away from Piazza San Marco, along the marina lined with gondolas.
+They are just steps away from Piazza San Marco, along the Riva degli Schiavoni lined with gondolas on the Venetian lagoon.
 Visiting is free and it’s a beautiful spot to rest during your busy itinerary.

 These botanical gardens have a long history, dating back to 1807 with a reform decree from Napoleon.
 Its uses and designs have changed throughout the past 200 years and you can read more about its fascinating history on the gardens’ website.